-Easter week in Spain brings a host of different sensations #EasterinSpain
+Easter Week in Spain brings a host of different sensations #EasterinSpain

-Easter week in Seville
+Easter Week in Cartagena

 In Spain, Easter week is celebrated with a great deal of emotion.
 People take an active role in its events and traditions.
 All day and night the streets are filled with the beat of the drums, masses of colourful flowers, and the consummate art of religious sculpture, all combining to produce a highly moving atmosphere.